wp-plugins/bitcoin-news-ticker-widget/readme.txt

 Display an update Bitcoin news widget on your website.

 == Description ==

+IMPORTANT!
+The current version isn’t working properly.
+I am working hard to get it up and running, hopefully today :) I appreciate your patience in this matter.

 [youtube http://www.youtube.com/watch?v=VBUatGiAwBk]

 The latest plugin from 99Bitcoins.
 Display an updated Bitcoin news feed widget on your website.